SovnSkyrim/Aldrnari/README.md

 ### Ultrawide Options

 I have an ultra-wide, but it's just not worth the hassle of setting Skyrim up for it, in my opinion.
-Skyrim isn't made for it; if you disagree, check [this guide](https://docs.google.com/document/d/1D3Yapmu_IkTWSszJ4h9wpNxgNLCi46f7XiJknpdMb6E/edit?usp=sharing) by my friend Mantis for compatibility with such screens.
+Moreover, the UI Mods that define the experience aren't available for widescreen users.
+Please use 1440p or 1080p regular resolutions with the list.

 ### I have a question